wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Somewhere you are - location determined by IP address from wi-fi, GPS.

-CAUTION: Knowledge-based authentication (such as previous address, mother's maiden name) can be cracked by information on social media, data brokers, or vendors on dark web offering information stolen from websites or social engineering.
-PROTIP: Give a different fake mother's maiden names to each organization who asks, and record that on your 1Password.
+CAUTION: Knowledge-based authentication (such as previous address, mother's maiden name) can be cracked by information on social media, data brokers, or vendors on dark web offering information stolen from websites, or by <a href="#SocialEngineering">social engineering</a>.
+PROTIP: Give a different fake mother's maiden name to each organization who asks, and record that on your 1Password.

-   "Cognitive" passwords are something inforation you know, such as your favorite sport, food, etc.
+"Cognitive" passwords are something information you know, such as your favorite sport, food, etc.

-A password and pin combo includes only a single knowledge authentication factor type, so is not 2FA.
+REMEMBER: A password and pin combo includes only a single knowledge authentication factor type, so is not 2FA.

 In a MAC (Mandatory access control) environment: <a target="_blank" href="https://www.youtube.com/watch?v=mNN-fEboRAA&list=ULpxsrZMHAL8w&index=4846">VIDEO</a>
    * a label is required for each subject and object.
 Each file is an object.
 Users are subjects.
 Clearance is a privilege.